nbeirne/wiim-scenes/README.md

 Using this has several benefits over using the Wiim api directly:
+- Scenes.
+You may set up scenes of inputs, outputs, and volumes and switch between them.
 - This supports output switching.
 - Support media mute toggling and volume stepping.
 - The API is less obtuse.
 - It uses HTTP instead of a self-signed HTTPS certificate.

 ## Set Up